 Staging Stage 1 Stage 2 Stage 3 Characteristics For a financial instrument to be classified as a Stage 1 instrument, the instrument must be compliant with the terms and conditions of the disbursement of the instruments, in addition to complying with the agreed upon payment schedule, and the absence of significant increase in credit risk.
 For a financial instrument to be classified a Stage 2 instrument, the instrument in question must experience a significant increase in credit risk from the initial recognition For a financial instrument to be classified as a Stage 3 instrument, it must be considered credit impaired.
-Effect on the calculation of the Estimated Credit The Estimated Credit Loss for instruments The Estimated Credit Loss for instruments The Estimated Credit Loss for instruments Loss classified as Stage 1 classified as Stage 2 classified as Stage 3 instruments are instruments are instruments are calculated over a 12 calculated over the calculated over the month period. lifetime of the financial lifetime of the financial instrument. instrument.
+Effect on the calculation of the Estimated Credit The Estimated Credit Loss for instruments The Estimated Credit Loss for instruments The Estimated Credit Loss for instruments Loss classified as Stage 3 LUSS classified as Stage 1 classified as Stage 2 instruments are calculated over a 12 calculated over the calculated over the month period. lifetime of the financial lifetime of the financial monui periou. instrument. instrument.